jessewaites/piratebroadcast.github.io/_posts/2022-3-04-Hotwire-and-Service-Objects-in-Rails-7.md

 square_related: recommend-wolf
 ---

 If you are reading this blog post, I am going to assume some level of familiarity with Ruby on Rails version 7 and some of the new tooling it provides, such as the "Hotwire" stack of Turbo, Turbo Frames, Turbo Streams, Stimulus.
+I've bene using it at work lately and have not felt this excited about web development technologies since I first started learning Rails oh so many years ago.
+It is an exciting time to be a Rails developer!

+So on to the point of this article...
+If Google brought you here, you are having some unexpected behavior between